Grenada Country Summary

 ---|---|

-Grenada has implemented measures to combat corruption, including the Integrity in Public Life Act, which mandates public servants to report their income and assets to an independent commission.
-The Office of the Ombudsman received 31 complaints in 2021, with the majority concerning private entities and the Ministry of Labor.
-While bribery is illegal and anti-bribery laws are generally enforced effectively, Grenada has not signed the OECD Convention against Bribery, and U.S. firms do not view corruption as a barrier to foreign direct investment.
+Grenada is committed to combating corruption through the Integrity in Public Life Act, which mandates public servants to disclose their income and assets to an independent commission.
+In 2021, the Office of the Ombudsman received 31 complaints, with the highest number against private entities and the Ministry of Labor.
+While bribery is illegal and anti-bribery laws are generally enforced effectively, Grenada has not signed the OECD Convention against Bribery, although U.S. firms do not view corruption as a barrier to foreign direct investment.

 Economy